Any ERC20 token can be added to your local MEW interface by following these instructions.

 If the token's contract address is not a well know token, you will be prompted to manually enter the contract address, the icon, the token name, and the symbol.

 If the token is well known, the details will pop up automatically.
-Please make sure to review the information to make sure they're correct.
+You'll be able to edit the token symbol name.
+Please make sure to review the information to make sure it's correct.

-Step 7.
-If the details are correct, go ahead and click 'Add token' to finalize the process.

 Step 8.
+If the details are correct, go ahead and click 'Add Token' to finalize the process.

+Step 9.
 Congratulations!
 You have successfully added that token as a custom token and it should appear in your 'Tokens value' list.
+To change custom token information, click on the three vertical dots and select 'Edit Token'.

 “Token Already Exists!”